guojiyao/train-CRF-RNN/README.md

 ## FAQ

 ### I don't want to train with 3 classes.
 What should I do?
 You have to generate lists of images for more or less classes.
 This is described in a paragraph above called *Split classes*.
-Afterward, you will also have to change prototxt description of network *TVG_CRFRNN_COCO_VOC_TRAIN_3_CLASSES.prototxt*.
+Afterward, you will also have to change prototxt description of network *TVG_CRFRNN_COCO_VOC_TRAIN_3_CLASSES.prototxt* (one can still fetch it from [here](https://github.com/martinkersner/train-CRF-RNN)).
 Each line in this file which contains text *CHANGED* should be modified.
 At each of those lines is *num_ouput: 4*, denoting 3 classes and background.

 If you want to use for example 6 different classes, you should change parameter *num_ouput* at those lines to number 7.